 "A $29 billion change like this is why Republicans on the committee asked to have the tax and budget experts at the table, answering questions, before the committee votes on a healthcare reform bill that costs nearly a trillion dollars and affects every American," Finance ranking member Charles Grassley said.

 Republicans on the Finance Committee wrote Baucus Tuesday requesting CBO Director Elmendorf and JCT Chief of Staff Thomas Barthold be available to answer questions about scoring when the committee reconvenes either this week or next to take a final vote on its version of the overhaul bill.
 A Finance aide said Baucus had already invited CBO and JCT to the final vote.

-This article appears in the Oct.
-10, 2009, edition of National Journal Daily.
+This article appears in the October 10, 2009, edition of NJ Daily.